psatler/barbershop-mobile/README.md

 - You can run `adb reverse tcp:3333 tcp:3333` to be able to fetch the api using _localhost_.
 Another adjust you can do it to find your IP local address, for example, `192.168.15.17` and replace it on the [backend](https://github.com/psatler/barbershop-backend) at the variable _APP_API_URL_ in the `.env` file, so it becomes
 `http://192.168.15.17:3333`. **Remember**: you got to be using the same network to perform requests on localhost.
+- If you're using an Android emulator, for example, you might need to run `adb reverse tcp:8081 tcp:8081` before performing requests to the IP address you set above.